 For example: Don’t take free plastic bags which come with most food and products.
 Or you could not accept the free toiletries in the hotels/resorts.

-Reducing plastic usage is one of the most important sustainable travel steps.
+Reducing single-use plastic waste is one of the most important sustainable travel steps.
 And I have mentioned below a few ways in which you can do so.

 Carry Your Own Water Bottle

 As I mentioned above, plastic is one of the major causes of greenhouse gas emission.
 And the quickest way to reduce it is by not purchasing plastic bottles.
 Honestly, I don’t know how we didn’t notice it but plastic water bottles are everywhere!
 And this is a disaster.

 From hotels to flights to trains, you get plastic disposable water bottles everywhere.
 And this convenience has made us contribute to plastic wastage in huge amounts.
 But this is something which can be easily rectified.

 Just make sure that the next time you go on a trip, you get your own water bottle.
 You can purchase a stainless steel or copper bottle to take with you while traveling.
 So, all you need to do is refill it and you will find a water source in most of the places.

 This way, you won’t end up accumulating plastic bottles and can reduce plastic wastage.
 I always carry my own bottle because this does save a lot of money as well.

 Refill the Water Bottle Rather than Buying It